univention/office365/README.md

 This package provides functionality to synchronize UCS user and group accounts to Azure AD to provision Microsoft 365 accounts for them.
-The accounts can be configured for synchonization to multiple Azure AD domains.
+The accounts can be configured for synchronization to multiple Azure AD domains.

 This package contains a UMC wizard, extended attributes and hooks for user and group accounts and listener modules to do the actual synchronization.